 ODOS (Operational Distributed Object System) is our lightweight middleware that helps us built operational distributed solutions.
 After many years of development, it is in production state since 5 years.
 It was originally designed for rapid development of applications targeting robust loosely connected human operations on the field, such as connected maintenance workers and first responders.
 Such applications require continuously updated complex data on the client, rich visualizations, responsiveness, offline usage and resynchronization.
 In the backend side, these applications require real time processing, low latency and integration with third party systems and devices.
 By providing such features mobile users can perform efficient and seamless operations.

 Nowadays, mobile and edge devices are continuously expanding, new sensors are being incorporated everywhere and everything is interconnected.
 A vast amount of machine data is produced and processed.
 Additionally, mobile users demand responsiveness and low latency from all apps, both commercial and business ones.
 So current successfully applications are by default distributed with many layers and node types.
 Additionally they should seamlessly blend machine and human data into a common domain model, may have integrations with third party systems and must provide an intuitive and responsive HMI in various hardware platforms.
 But consider the cost on building such distributed applications, for example a location based commercial platform for ride sharing.
-It probably require many teams that have to master various different technologies.
+It requires many teams that have to master various different technologies.
 ODOS targets to become the cost effective Universal Platform that will tackle the complexity and provide the infrastructure for any distributed application.

 ODOS is built in .NET and consists of a set of libraries, reusable ready made components and productivity tools.
 We have made the choice to not depend on other implementations (neither open source nor commercial) for the core components, so we can achieve maximum flexibility and control of the functionality.
 However, we have already built many binding components to support various industry standard technologies and enterprise libraries.
 From an architectural point of view, ODOS is built around the Distributed Shared Object (DSO) abstraction, an object oriented Distributed Shared Memory (DSM) concept, where the state of the domain entities is shared amongst all nodes.
 In ODOS this is done transparently as it hides from the developer the communication and persistence layer almost completely.
 ODOS is also Event Driven as any change on any single object property may trigger a reaction that runs in a system node.